What Is CAN Bus?

 Raw CAN bus data makes no sense!

-That's because you need to convert the data into scaled engineering values - AKA human-readable form
+That's because you need to decode the data into scaled engineering values - AKA human-readable form

 To do this, you'll need to know a couple of things: